christopherobin/mage/lib/state/Readme.md

 * path: The event name (or dot separated path).
 * data: Any data you want to send with this event.
 * isJson: If the data is a pre-serialized JSON string, pass `true`.

-### state.emitToActors(array actorIds, string path, data, string language, boolean isJson)

-Just like `emit`, but for multiple actors at once.
-The actorIds argument is an array of actor ID strings.

 ### state.error(string code, string logDetails, Function callback)